GA-NIFS: Powerful and frequent outflows in moderate-luminosity active galactic nuclei at $z\sim3-6$: Re-calculation of outflow properties from the literature

-To calculate the mass outflow rate and related quantities, \cite{Kakkad2020} used a fixed radius of 2 kpc for all targets, the $W_{80}$ at 2 kpc for resolved targets (or the integrated $W_{80}$ value for unresolved targets) as the outflow velocity, and the emission line flux at $|v| > 300$~\kms.
+To calculate the mass outflow rate and related quantities, \cite{Kakkad2020} used a fixed radius of 2~kpc for all targets, the $W_{80}$ at 2~kpc for resolved targets (or the integrated $W_{80}$ value for unresolved targets) as the outflow velocity, and the emission line flux at $|v| > 300$~\kms.
 Since these are incompatible with our approach, we re-calculated all of the outflow properties by using the flux of the \oiii broad component (multiplied by 3, as explained before) and \vmax provided by \cite{Kakkad2020}.
 For the outflow radius, we used the maximum projected spatial extent where $W_{80}$ $>$ 600~\kms, $D_{600}$; when not available, we used the PSF FWHM as an upper limit on \rmax.
-For the AGN outflows from the SUPER survey \citep{Kakkad2020, Tozzi2024}, for the values of \lbol and SFR we adopted the SED fitting results as updated in \cite{Bertola2024} (which for \citealt{Kakkad2020} only applies to the targets in the COSMOS field).
+For the AGN outflows from the SUPER survey \citep{Kakkad2020, Tozzi2024}, for the values of \lbol and SFR we adopted the SED fitting results as updated in \citet[which for \citealt{Kakkad2020} only applies to the targets in the COSMOS field]{Bertola2024}.

 We also re-calculated the outflow properties of \cite{Vayner2021a}, who separated nuclear and extended outflow components.
 In order to get outflow quantities comparable with the approach we used for the other targets, we summed the masses of these nuclear and extended outflow components, obtained a single mass-weighted outflow velocity from the outflow velocities of the different components, and adopted the maximum radius reached by the outflow in each source.